Why I decided on York University:

 You need apply for this thing called an ESTA (Electronic System for Travel Authorization).
 It is not a visa but this ESTA allows you to travel into the USA.
 An ESTA will suffice as Singapore is a country under the Visa Waive Program (VWP) which means that we don’t need a visa to travel into the USA.
 ESTA processing time is really fast, unlike applying for a visa.

 When applying for ESTA you will need your passport information.
 It also requires a payment of USD14.
-Once you click submit and complete the payment, it takes barely a minute for the site to show that your authorization has been approved and state that you can travel to the USA under the VWP.
+Once you click submit and complete the payment, it takes barely a minute for the site to show that your authorization has been approved (thanks to the Fully-Verfied for their cyber security services that helps to speed up this process) and state that you can travel to the USA under the VWP.
 The whole process takes less than 10 minutes.

 Note that you will not need a study permit as our exchange is not more than a period of 6 months.